 Another common mindset among Indian business owners is that not many of them want to be the best in the world.
 They are happy to play second fiddle to other companies as long as they are fairly successful.
 Imagine if Steve Jobs had thought this way.

 Innovating new processes that work can be great fuel for the fire ambition.
 If we work enough on our processes, our outcomes become foolproof, our results become more predictable, and our successes become more predictable.

 The most common byproduct in the pursuit of innovation is knowledge.
 If we can properly articulate and document that knowledge, analyze it, and disperse it into the broad ecosystem, everybody will benefit from it.
 We will have a strong knowledge base, which will serve as the perfect foundation for our success as a nation.
 We will grow together, just like Japan did.
 This is one of the main reasons why we should pursue innovation.

 To understand the second reason why innovation is important, we need to take a long, hard look at the Indian situation compared to other developed countries.
 Let’s take the US as an example.

 The startup ecosystem in the US is actually quite capital, in the sense that it’s easy to get funded.
 The situation in India is quite different.
 It is not a well-oiled capital market and will not be one for a long, long time.
 So, it’s difficult for even the ambitious lot to start a business.
 Funnily, one of the reasons behind this disparity is that since people in the US are more comfortable with risk, so are the investors, who are more comfortable in investing in something than an Indian investor would be.

 The solution?
 Innovation.
 Innovation allows us to create high-value products and high-value services within your constraints.

 Innovation was key in cementing Japan’s position as a world superpower.
-If our main focus shift to innovation and if cultivate the right mindset, India can transform as just another developing nation to a world super power.
+If our main focus shifts to innovation and if cultivate the right mindset, India can transform from just another developing nation to a world superpower.
 We just need to start believing we can.
 And we will.